CodingNie/DopingSimulation/README.md

 ### Reading the Proposals

 - The PDF and DOCX files contain detailed explanations of the project's scope, objectives, and proposed methodologies.
-- The `.cpp` files provide a high-level overview of how each computational model could be structured.
+- The `.cpp` files provide a high-level overview / preliminary implementation of how each computational model could be structured.

 ## Contributing